 Online safety training needs audit Name of staff member/volunteer: Date: Do you know the name of the person who has lead responsibility for online safety in school?
 Do you know what you must do if a student approaches you with a concern or issue?
 Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
 Are you familiar with the school's acceptable use agreement for students and parents?
-Do you regularly change your password for accessing the school's ICT systems?
-Are you familiar with the school's approach to tackling cyber-bullying?
-Are there any areas of online safety in which you would like traplease record them here. nining/further training?
+Are you familiar with the school's approach to tackling cyber- bullying?
+Are there any areas of online safety in which you would like training/further training?
+Please record them here.